Italy's Monti says pre-prepared EU declarations unacceptable

 Monti said he was willing to work through "Sunday evening" for a solid EU growth plan and to get "mechanisms to help control market tensions".

-Monti emphasised the need for the EU to turn its focus on growth to prevent countries from falling into a low-growth, high-debt spiral that is worsened by concentrating solely on austerity measures.
+Monti emphasized the need for the EU to turn its focus on growth to prevent countries from falling into a low-growth, high-debt spiral that is worsened by concentrating solely on austerity measures.

 (Reporting by Catherine Hornby.
 Writing by Steve Scherer.)